-Parent and child fostering - Mother and baby Fostering
+Parent and child fostering

 - foster carers do not necessarily provide parental care (except if required) but helps and encourages the parent to develop their skills.

-- foster carer has an important role observing and recording how the parent looks after the child.
+- the foster carer has an important role observing and recording how the parent looks after the child.

 - 24-hour commitment

 A baby’s social worker may make the decision for a parent and child fostering placement, if the parent isn’t coping well and needs extra help but doesn’t have an extended family.
 The parent might not necessarily be a young person.